tweag/funflow/funflow/doc/example.md

 ### Model training

-This is an example of a biofinder workflow which might run.
+This is an example of a machine learning workflow which might run.
 It performs the following actions:

 1. Loads data from a Postgres instance
 2. Puts these data into the contenthashable store